sibnerian/selector-action/README.md

 }
 ```

-This works because `selectorAction` normally returns a generated action creator that takes no
+`selectorAction` normally returns a generated action creator that takes no arguments.
-arguments.
 However, if it is called with `dispatch` and `getState` as args, then it will return
 a _thunk action_ instead.
+That's why this example works without having to call the result of
+`selectorAction` as a function.

 ## License